 After some unpleasant incident, Aibileen and Minny decided to help Skeeter with the book.
 Skeeter tries to pursue her writing dream in spite of being a good housewife and being in social graces.
 And this three women are work together on the project of equality, that people can connect with each other regardless of their color.

-I finished the book 3 days ago!
-Eventho it take more time to read because of the final exams going on.
-I got the book from my father, exactly like the picture above.
-To be honest I tried to read the book because of the movie, but now I feel ashamed because it turned out that the book is waay better than the movie.
-I never thought a boring story about segregation or racism will be this delightful.
-I love how the author give a backward sense in every single character, like Hilly, a terrible person but a really good mother or Elizabeth a really conservative wife but never care about her children.
-This shows that in every person there is a goodness and badness in different way.
+I finished the book 3 days ago, unfortunately It took me more time to read this due to the final weeks.
+To be fair, I tried to read the book because I’ve seen the movie, but now I feel dissapointed at myself because I find the book is much better than the movie.
+Since I have seen the movie, I totally can hear them talking in their Southern American accent during my reading lol.
+Anyway, I find this book very delightful and entertaining although it packed with serious issues like segregation and racism.
+Also, I love how the author give a mixed personalitiy in every single characters such as; Hilly, who is a terrible person but a really good mother or Elizabeth who is a conservative wife but very ignorant towards her children.
+This shows that anyone can be both, good and bad as it is very humane.
 Oh!
-My favourite character are Celia and Jhonny foote and Minny Jackson.
+My favourite character are Celia Foote, Jhonny Foote and Minny Jackson.